top of page

 land survey china anthropology GIS mapping sheng long

 Sheng Long is the Postdoctoral Research Scholar and Lecturer in Anthroplogy at Columbia University.
-Her work focuses on environmental justice in the age of big data.
-Her first manuscript project, Numbering Earth: The Mathematics of Geography and Subjectivity in Agrarian China, is an ethnography of environmental data in national reforms and everyday agriculture.
+Her first manuscript project, Numbering Earth: The Mathematics of Geography and Subjectivity in Agrarian China, is an ethnography of geographic data in national reforms and everyday agriculture.
 It examines the contribution and vulnerability of rural landholders in the state’s statistical governance of agrarian resources.
 The work thematizes numbers as an unsettling actor in both routine life and techno-scientific projects, questioning the power dynamics in technologies invented by government and giant corporations.
-This research was supported by the Social Science Research Council, the Wenner-Gren Foundation, and the National Science Foundation.
+This research was supported by the Social Science Research Council, the Wenner-Gren Foundation.

 Research